Vidhikothia/EmpTrack/README.md

 Employees can login to the system to (generate/download) salary report, view their profile, apply and view the status of their leaves.

 **Technologies Used:**
-Language Used: Python
+Language Used: Python with Django framework
-Framework: Django
 Backend: SQLite
 Frontend: HTML, CSS, Javascript, Bootstrap
 Other Tools: Git for version control